 The National Museum of the History of Vietnam (1926 – 1932)

-Designed by architects C.Batteur and E.Hébrard, it is a typical example of Indochinese architecture combining western and oriental styles.
+Designed by architects C.Batteur and E.Hébrard, it is a typical Indochinese architecture combining western and oriental styles.
 Despite a shape reminiscent of old Chinese buildings, its double roof represents the traditional Vietnamese style.

 The Long Bien Bridge (1898-1902)